-For her and her team's contribution to the discovery of CRISPR-Cas9, Emmanuelle has received numerous international distinctions, including decorations, honours, prizes, awards and honorary doctorates from Europe, Asia and North America, as well as elected memberships of national and international scientific academies.
-Her most prestigious awards include the Nobel Prize in Chemistry, the Japan Prize, the Kavli Prize in Nanoscience, the Wolf Prize, the Tang Prize for Biopharmaceutical Science, the Breakthrough Prize in Life Sciences, the Canada Gairdner International Prize and the Massry Prize.
-She has also received the L'Oréal-UNESCO Award for Women in Science.
+For her contribution and that of her team to the discovery of CRISPR-Cas9, Emmanuelle has received numerous international distinctions, including decorations, honors, prizes and awards, elected memberships of national and international scientific academies, and honorary doctorates from Europe, Asia and North America.
+Among her most prestigious awards are the Nobel Prize in Chemistry, the Japan Prize, the Kavli Prize in Nanoscience, the Wolf Prize, the Tang Prize for Biopharmaceutical Science, the Breakthrough Prize in Life Sciences, the Canada Gairdner International Prize, the Massry Prize, the L'Oréal-Unesco for Women in Science Award and many others.

-CRISPR-Cas9 has quickly moved from a specialized area of scientific research to a major topic in global news.
-Emmanuelle and her scientific contributions have been featured in numerous journals and magazines, including recognition by OOOM (2017, 2018, 2019, 2020, 2022, 2023, 2024, 2025), Forbes (Europe's Top 50 Women in Tech 2018, World's Top 50 Women in Tech 2018, 50 over 50 EMEA 2022), TIME magazine (2016 short list for Person of the Year and 2015 list of the 100 Most Influential People in the World), Global Leaders Today (Global 100 Inspirational Leaders 2022), Vanity Fair (2014, 2015, 2018 lists of the 50 most influential French people, 2016 list of The New Establishment), Foreign Policy (2014 list of 100 Leading Global Thinkers).
+CRISPR-Cas9 has rapidly moved from a specialized area of scientific research to a major topic in world affairs.
+Emmanuelle and her scientific contributions have been featured in numerous journals and magazines, including recognition by OOOM (2017, 2018, 2019, 2020, 2022, 2023, 2024), Forbes (Europe's Top 50 Women in Tech 2018, World's Top 50 Women in Tech 2018, 50 over 50 EMEA 2022), TIME magazine (2016 short list for Person of the Year and 2015 list of the 100 Most Influential People in the World), Global Leaders Today (Global 100 Inspirational Leaders 2022), Vanity Fair (2014, 2015, 2018 lists of the 50 most influential French people, 2016 list of The New Establishment), Foreign Policy (2014 list of 100 Leading Global Thinkers).